unparalleled-js/docs-1/docs/workbot/modals.md

 Modals views are built using blocks.
 A modal view has a title, the view (comprised of blocks), and submission/close buttons.
-As mentioned, you can use blocks to build views.
-There are modal-only blocks called input blocks.
+There are also modal-only blocks called input blocks.
 These are:
 - Singleline input
 - Multiline input
 - Select menu input